DELIVERING THE FINEST. TO THE FINEST IN THE WORLD.

 Above: Design test sheets were created, trialing placement ideas, lighting and reflective context challenges with full colour mocks and visuals.

-Wolesely City typeface: ‘NGS Garamond Demi’ custom font creation
+Wolseley City typeface: ‘NGS Garamond Demi’ custom font creation

-The most suitable brand typeface was selected by Louise and Chris at the helm of the look and feel of this exterior showcase.
-The original Garamond Pro font was taken into illustrator and refined where needed – the majority of serifs in the pro version appeared faily ‘slow’ around the visual pathways and I was allowed to smooth out transitions, reset kernings and clean up fine counter space detailing.
+The original Garamond Pro font was taken into illustrator and refined where needed – the majority of serifs in the pro version appeared faily ‘slow’ around the visual pathways and I was allowed to smooth out transitions, reset kerning and clean up letter foms, weight and fine counter space detailing.

-Wolseley City full colour brand visuals
+Presenting Wolseley City designs via full colour brand visuals

 A critical box that needed ticking required visibility of the new signage from at least 30m.
 Gold leaf on a dark ground gives out the greatest luminosity – more so than any other painted surface.
-The 24 carat gold leaf and lemon gold inlined lettering is now visible from a distance of 100m, from the mid point of London Bridge approach (above).

 Factors influencing perceived brightness